 The twentieth century can be characterized by a rapid increase in population, advances in industrial technologies, and mass consumption of natural resources, as well as emerging environmental problems.
-Now that the door has been opened to the twenty-first century, we must develop solutions for our civilization by reconstructing and combining various fields of study based on new ideas on humanity and the environment - a new global image.
+In the twenty-first century, we must develop solutions for our civilization by reconstructing and combining various fields of study based on new ideas on humanity and the environment - a new global image.
 We have proposed a "Global Engineering" as a practical science to establish a new discipline and to solve the emerging problems based on the new global image.